jonberke/iac-s3-event/README.md

 ## SAM

 1. Empty the deployment's S3 bucket
-1. Delete the stack from the AWS console or run `aws cloudformation delete-stack --stack-name iac-sam`
+1. Delete the stack from the AWS console or run `aws cloudformation delete-stack --stack-name <stack-name>`